Dierbergs is building new store in Lake Saint Louis

-LAKE SAINT LOUIS — A Dierbergs Markets store is being built in this St. Charles County town and is expected to open in about a year.
+LAKE SAINT LOUIS — Dierbergs Markets is building a store here, expected to open in about a year.

 Plans also include about 17,000 square feet of adjoining retail space and two future building areas adjacent to Ronald Reagan Drive, Dierbergs said.